nWidart/tech-videos/readme.md

 - [x] The configured employee list, will receive an email with a list of videos to vote on
 - [x] The configured employee list can vote on which video to watch for this session
 - [x] The "organiser" can view the vote results for a session
+- [x] The "organiser" can select a winning video for a session

 - [x] Create a docker image on dockerhub for ease of use